Carla Valentine

 Co-presented Fatberg Autopsy for Channel 4

-Carla was involved in the PR campaign for the computer game Resident Evil 6, a panel discussion at the British Library entitled ‘Real Crime: Real Fiction’ and consulted on The Wellcome Collection’s forensic science exhibition entitled ‘Forensics: The anatomy of crime’, which received record numbers of visitors.
-She also runs a dating and networking site for death professionals called Dead Meet.
+Carla co-presented Fatberg Autopsy for Channel 4 and was involved in the PR campaign for the computer game Resident Evil 6.
+She consulted on The Wellcome Collection’s forensic science exhibition entitled ‘Forensics: The anatomy of crime’, which received record numbers of visitors, and the London edition of the Bodyworlds plastinate exhibit.

 Book now